mechahuman/Automobile-Data-Analysis/README.md

 3. **Model Evaluation**
    The trained model was evaluated on the test set using multiple metrics:
-   - Accuracy (R² score)
+   - Accuracy (R² score)  : 0.6263
-   - Mean Squared Error (MSE)
+   - Mean Squared Error (MSE)  : 2.7579
-   - Root Mean Squared Error (RMSE)
+   - Root Mean Squared Error (RMSE)  : 1.6607
-   - Mean Absolute Error (MAE)
+   - Mean Absolute Error (MAE)  : 1.2853
-   - Mean Absolute Percentage Error (MAPE)
+   - Mean Absolute Percentage Error (MAPE)  : 8.21%

-These metrics provide a comprehensive understanding of model performance and error distribution.
+These metrics provide a comprehensive understanding of model performance and its ability to predict **acceleration** from car features.

 ---